 How to apply for Matariki Tu Rākau funding

-To take part, contact your local council, RNZRSA, or marae to find out if they have planned anything for your area.
+When applications are open, contact your local council, RNZRSA, or marae to find out if they have planned anything for your area.

 If nothing is planned, you can get things started.
 Complete the application form – it covers all the details that need to be arranged.